Feature interview: global legal department operations with Pierre Landy

 Stay In the Know

 We’d like to thank Pierre for taking the time to chat with us!
 If you enjoyed today’s interview, subscribe to our legal ops blog to make sure you never miss insights from our feature interviews.
-And if you, or someone you know, are interested in sharing your in-house counsel experiences, email firstname.lastname@example.org.
+And if you, or a fellow colleague, is interested in sharing your in-house counsel experiences, email [email protected].